5 Step GDPR Compliance Checklist For All Businesses

 Processing under the regulation means collecting, recording, organizing, structuring, storing, adapting, altering, retrieving, consulting, using, disclosing, disseminating, or making available user personal data.

-If you perform any of those actions on behalf of another entity, you qualify as their data processor.
+If you perform any of those actions on behalf of an entity, you qualify as their data processor.

 International Data Transfers and the GDPR